Vikaspogu/blog/content/blog/sm-jwt/index.md

 EOF
 ```

-Once the policy takes effect, verify that mesh rejected the curl connection to the workload
+Once the policy takes effect, verify that mesh rejected the curl connection to the workload.

 ```bash
 $ curl -k -H "Authorization: Bearer $TOKEN" http://$GATEWAY_URL/productpage
 RBAC: access denied
 ```

-To give read access to the productpage workload, create the policy that applies to workload with label app: productpage and allows users with roles customer to access it with all method
+To give read access to the product page workload, create the policy that applies to the workload with label app: product page and allows users with roles customer to access it with all method.

 ```bash
 $ cat <<EOF | oc apply -n bookinfo -f -